Bachelor of Science in Nursing

 Includes entry to major requirements

-This major prepares registered nurses as professional practitioners in areas of health promotion and maintenance, illness care, and rehabilitation.
-The major in Nursing is accredited by the National League for Nursing Accrediting Commission (NLNAC) and the Commission on Collegiate Nursing Education (CCNE).
+The major prepares registered nurses as professional practitioners in health promotion and maintenance, illness care, and rehabilitation, and is accredited by the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).

 For the B.S. degree in Nursing, a minimum of 120 credits is required.

 - Designed for working nurses, most of whom complete the program part-time.

 - Many courses offered evenings, weekends, and in a hybrid format (a combination of online and face-to-face).